lando/lando/docs/services/php.md

-php
+PHP
 ===

-[php](http://php.net/) is a popular scripting language that is especially suited for web development.
+[PHP](http://php.net/) is a popular scripting language that is especially suited for web development.
 It is often served by either [apache](./apache.md) or [nginx](./nginx.md) You can easily add it to your Lando app by adding an entry to the `services` key in your app's `.lando.yml`.

 Supported versions
 ------------------